mildlyautistic/docker-infrastructure/README.md

 ## Read more

-I wrote a [blog post](http://fellowdeveloper.se/2017/05/21/local-setup-in-minutes-with-docker/) about this.
+Original author wrote a [blog post](http://fellowdeveloper.se/2017/05/21/local-setup-in-minutes-with-docker/) about this.

 ## Feedback